mampfes/hacs_waste_collection_schedule/doc/source/okc_gov.md

-# City of Oklahoma City
+# City of Oklahoma City (Unofficial Server)

+Note: This source now uses an unofficial server to get the data.
+The official server is no longer available as they use scraping protection now.

 Support for schedules provided by [City of Oklahoma City](https://www.okc.gov/), serving City of Oklahoma City.